sara-nl/spicercourse/extras/macaroons-usage.md

 ### Accessing data from SURfsara's dCache storage system

 You can download data on Spider before you start your analysis.
-However if you need to analyse data in excess of hundreds of TBs, wouldn't it be convenient to simply download the data to be analysed on the fly?
-This can be achived thanks to SURFsara's large storage system (hard disk storage with tape backend) that provides excellent network connection (upto 1200 Gbit/s) to Spider.
+However, if you need to analyse data in excess of hundreds of TBs, wouldn't it be convenient to simply download the data to be analysed on the fly?
+This can be achieved thanks to SURFsara's large storage system (hard disk storage with tape backend) that provides excellent network connection (upto 1200 Gbit/s) to Spider.
-Here we will run a job where you will download the data within a job, run the analysis and push the output to your project space.
+Here we will run a job where you will download the data directly on the worker node within the job, run the analysis and push the output to your home directory.

 ```sh
 cd $HOME/ecoli-analysis